teamblockbeats/blockbeats/dev-guide.md

 `npm install -g truffle`

 ### Start the network
-`truffle develop`
+`truffle develop` in the root project directory

 this will return some account addresses and private keys, these can be imported into your metamask wallet if you need some simulated ETH for contract interactions.

 ### Configure your metamask
-Until we deploy on a real network, metamask can be configured to connect to your truffle network (required to view the site).
+To connect your browser/metamask plugin with your local truffle network, metamask can be configured to connect to your truffle network (required to view the site).

 * Click Custom RPC in your metamask networks
   * The RPC URL should be `http://localhost:8545`